quieoo/IPFS-Benchmarking/synthetic.md

-This is a comprehensive experiment on IPFS and HTTP.
+This is a synthetic experiment on IPFS and HTTP.

 We try to demonstrate that the advantage of IPFS lies in its scalability, especially on a global network scale, when the network distance between the client and the server are large.